sitecoremaster/Sitecore-Diagnostics-Tool/README.md

 # Sitecore Diagnostics Toolset

 Sitecore Diagnostics Toolset allows automatically diagnosing Sitecore sites.
 It does the following:
-- Checks the site for the configuration consistency
+- Checks the site for consistency of configuration
 - Checks the site for symptoms described in known issues
 - Checks the site against recommendations from Sitecore documentation
 - Generates HTML report based on the analysis